bkotu6717/Exemplify-Git-Force-Push-Recovery/README.md

 ##Updating on branch_1

-## One more updation is to make force push too muck tricky
+ndsfkjgndjkgnfdkj## One more updation is to make force push too muck tricky